cyruslk/Modem_clicker/logs.md

 This image is a portrait of me by my grandma.
 It had been made in the context of a project I initiated for a publication asking researchers to reflect on perception.
 Through this project, I wanted to reflect on the role of the tool: on how the rool is impacting through its embeded affordances/restrictions the way we interact and perceive.
 I was also interested to explore the way one language/state (words?) is being translated into another one (drawings?) and how this translation affects the information being passed.

+# 2018-11-08 | 17:54

+- [ ] Protocols: embeded values on language?

+Narrowing down to transmitting protocols, it's clear that these have a (translating?) agency on data.
+They encapsulate their values on data and on how data should be formatted in order to follow the protocol.